Tokelau: Demographics

+Structure of the population

 Religion

-Tokelau is predominantly Christian.
-On the island of Atafu almost all inhabitants are members of the Congregational Christian Church of Samoa (corresponding to 62% of the total population).
-On Nukunonu almost all are Roman Catholic (corresponding to 34% of the total population).
-On Fakaofo both denominations are present with the Congregational Christian Church predominant.
-5% of the population follow other religions.
+Tokelau is predominantly Christian with majority belonging to either Congregational Christian Church (Ekalehia Fakalapotopotoga Kelihiano Tokelau) or Roman Catholic.

+In 2016, 50.4% of responents belonged to Congregational Christian Church, 38.7% were Roman Catholic, 5.9% were Presbyterian, 4.2% were other Christian and 0.8% were unspecified.
+Majority of resident population of Atafu (78.3%) and Fakaofo (62.7%) identified as Congregational Christians.
+While the majority of residents in Nukunonu (81.8%) identified as Roman Catholic.

 Culture

 Healthcare and education

 Each atoll has a school and hospital.
 The health services have a Director of Health in Apia and a Chief Clinical Advisor who moves from atoll to atoll as required to assist the doctors attached to each hospital.
-In 2007 there was not always a doctor on each island and locums were appointed to fill the gaps.
+In 2007, there was not always a doctor on each island and locums were appointed to fill the gaps.

-Many Tokelauan youth travel to New Zealand to further their education and Tokelau is most populated around the Christmas season, with students returning home and then heading off for another year of study.
+Many Tokelauan youth travel to New Zealand to further their education, with students returning home and then heading off for another year of study.